mzufferey/explainable_AI/presentations/BayLIME/BayLIME_speakernotes.md

 with LIME, we will estimate the fidelity by generating perturbed samples around the instance, making predictions with the black box model and weighting them according to their proximity to the instance (Ribeiro et al. 2016b)

 ### LIME: how does it proceed ?

+Here is an  intuitive example of how it proceeds for image classification

+Imagine we want to explain a classifier that predicts  how likely it is for the image to contain a tree frog.
+We take the image on the left and divide it into interpretable components (contiguous  superpixels).

+we then generate a data set of perturbed instances by turning some of  the interpretable components “off” (in this case, making them gray).
+For each perturbed instance, we get the probability that a tree frog is in  the image according to the model.
+We then learn a simple (linear) model  on this data set, which is locally weighted—that is, we care more about  making mistakes in perturbed instances that are more similar to the  original image.
+In the end, we present the superpixels with highest  positive weights as an explanation, graying out everything else.

+### LIME: how does it proceed ?

+We can also see why a  classifier predicts “tree frog” as the most likely class, followed by  “pool table” and “balloon” with lower probabilities.
+The explanation  reveals that the classifier primarily focuses on the frog’s face as an  explanation for the predicted class.
+It also sheds light on why “pool  table” has non-zero probability: the frog’s hands and eyes bear a  resemblance to billiard balls, especially on a green background.
+Similarly, the heart bears a resemblance to a red balloon.

+### LIME: how does it proceed ?

+Here now an example from text classification, the 20 newsgroups data set.

+It illustrates a situation where such tool might prove particularly useful.

+In this case, it is classification task between Christianity and atheism.
+By training a random forest with 500 trees, they get a test set accuracy of 92.4%, which is surprisingly high.
+If accuracy was our only measure of trust, we would definitely trust this classifier.

+However, if we look at an explanation like the one in the figure, we can see that the classification is correct but for the wrong reason

+Negative (blue) words indicate atheism, while positive (orange) words indicate christian.
+The way to interpret the weights by applying them  to the prediction probabilities.
+For example, if we remove the words  Host and NNTP from the document, we expect the classifier to predict  atheism with probability 0.58 - 0.14 - 0.11 = 0.31.

+### LIME: how does it proceed ?